-US tells GM to recall nearly 6M trucks with Takata inflators
+GM to recall 7M vehicles globally to replace Takata air bags

-DETROIT (AP) — The U.S. is making General Motors recall and repair nearly 6 million big pickup trucks and SUVs equipped with potentially dangerous Takata air bag inflators.
+DETROIT (AP) — General Motors will recall about 7 million big pickup trucks and SUVs worldwide to replace potentially dangerous Takata air bag inflators.

+The move came Monday after the U.S. government told the automaker it had to recall 6 million of the vehicles in the U.S.

-The decision announced Monday by the National Highway Traffic Safety Administration will cost the automaker an estimated $1.2 billion, about one third of its net income this year.
+The recall will cost the Detroit automaker an estimated $1.2 billion, about one third of its net income so far this year.

+GM says it will not fight the recall, even though it believes the vehicles are safe.

-GM had petitioned the agency four times starting in 2016 to avoid a recall, contending the air bag inflator canisters have been safe on the road and in testing.
-But owners say the company has placed a priority on profits, not safety.
+The automaker had petitioned the agency four times starting in 2016 to avoid a recall, contending the air bag inflator canisters have been safe on the road and in testing.
+But the National Highway Traffic Safety Administration on Monday denied the petitions, saying the inflators still run the risk of exploding.

+Owners who filed comments with NHTSA said the company was placing profits over safety.

 Exploding Takata inflators caused the largest series of auto recalls in U.S. history, with at least 63 million inflators recalled.
 The U.S. government says that as of September, more than 11.1 million had not been fixed.
 About 100 million inflators have been recalled worldwide.